 By Andrea Rigby, Psych D

-On April 16, 2009, the Penn State Hershey Surgical Weight Loss Support Group met to discuss Relationships After Surgery.
+On April 16, 2009, the Penn State Health Surgical Weight Loss Support Group met to discuss Relationships After Surgery.
 Small groups comprising post-operative patients who had surgery within one year, post-operative patients more than one year post-surgery, pre-operative patients, and significant others discussed their unique experiences adjusting to surgical weight loss.
 Groups put their creative skills to use drawing laundry baskets illustrating their “emotional laundry” in terms of their relationships with food, significant others, family, friends, community, and their changing bodies.

 Laundry baskets were decorated inside and out.
 Some were full, some were overstuffed, some harbored “secret stashes” or proudly displayed neatly folded laundry depending on the circumstances and current strength of the relationship.
 As expected, the most frequently discussed baskets depicted the relationship with food and the relationship with significant others.
 Overall, post-surgery participants found that their relationship with food was improving, but that the relationship continues to be challenging at times.

 There were still some surprises in those baskets!
 The most encouraging news was that beneficial changes in health status, and increasingly positive feelings about body image provide the motivation to keep our patients “on track” with better nutrition and exercise.
 Our patients reported improvements in social life and activity since surgery, and overall positive changes in their relationships, which in many cases, related to increased self-esteem.

 Here are just a few findings from recent research studies that suggest that relationships are generally improved after weight loss surgery:

 - 52% of patients reported improvements in marital relationship satisfaction.

 - Some patients reported that with increased health and vitality, they became more active in their communities.